 - Siegel-Hawley, G., Diem., S. & Frankenberg, E. (forthcoming).
 The Disintegration of Memphis-Shelby County, Tennessee: School District Secession and Local Control in the 21st Century.
 American Educational Research Journal.

 - Siegel-Hawley, G. (2016).
 When the fences come down: Twenty-first century lessons from metropolitan school desegregation.
 Chapel Hill, NC: UNC Press. http://uncpress.unc.edu/browse/book_detail?title_id=3746

 - Siegel-Hawley, G. (2013).
 Educational gerrymandering?
 Race and attendance boundaries in a racially changing suburb.
 Harvard Educational Review, 83(4). http://hepgjournals.org/doi/pdf/10.17763/haer.83.4.k385375245677131

 Dr. Genevieve Siegel-Hawley’s research focuses on examining school segregation and resegregation in U.S. metropolitan areas, along with strategies for promoting inclusive school communities and policy options for a truly integrated society.
-She teaches courses examining how — and why — equal educational opportunity is distributed so unequally across urban, suburban and exurban districts.
+She teaches courses dealing with racial/ethnic relations in U.S. schools, educational policy and the racial, social and political contexts of education.